Jeff-ZYX/Scanpy_scRNA_Visualization/README.md

 To Run Program Examples:
 - Install packages with "pip install -r requirements.txt"
-- Run all Cells in
+- Run all Cells in main_complete.ipynb